HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 Children under 7 years of age do not need a ticket on HSL public transport (see section 5.2).

-To buy child tickets, you must be under 18 years of age throughout the validity period of the season ticket purchased.
+To purchase child tickets, you must be under 18 years of age throughout the validity period of the season ticket purchased.
 An auto-renewing subscription will end before the 30-day period during which you will turn 18.

 5.1.3 Pensioners